farasatkhan/EyeTry-Mobile/README.md

 To run the app on an Android emulator, follow these steps:

-1. Clone the repository:
+### 1. Clone the repository:
 `git clone https://github.com/farasatkhan/EyeTry-Mobile.git`

-2. Navigate to the project directory:
+### 2. Navigate to the project directory:
 `cd EyeTry-Mobile`

-3. Install dependencies:
+### 3. Install dependencies:
 `npm install`

-4. Start the Metro bundler:
+### 4. Start the Metro bundler:
 `npx react-native start`

-5. Ensure the Android emulator is running.
+### 5. Ensure the Android emulator is running.

-6. Run the app on the Android emulator:
+### 6. Run the app on the Android emulator:
 `npx react-native run-android`
 This command will build the app and install it on the Android emulator.

-7. EyeTry API should running on your local machine,you need to configure the emulator to connect to your local server.
+### 7. Configuring the emulator to connect to local server.

-Run the following command to map your computer's local server port to same port in device
+EyeTry API should running on your local machine,you need to configure the emulator to connect to your local server.Run the following command to map your computer's local server port to same port in device

 ### See list of devices connected.
 It can be emulator or real device
 `adb devices`